siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Example**

-The following query filters all server rooms of which the room number is within the range of 100-210, and having temperature greater than 40 degrees from the `TempStream` stream, and inserts the results into the `HighTempStream` stream.
+This query filters all server rooms of which the room number is within the range of 100-210, and having temperature greater than 40 degrees from the `TempStream` stream, and inserts the results into the `HighTempStream` stream.

 ```sql